Fabioconti99/Different_Driving_modalities_of_a_Mobile_Robot/README.md

 * my_teleop_twist_keyboard: Which will let the user directly drive the robot with keyboard inputs.

+* teleop_avoid.py: Which will let the user directly drive the robot with keyboard inputs.

-* teleop_avoid.py: The last modality implements a similar interface to the previous one but it also adds an obstacle avoidence capability. this added feature will prevent the user to drive the robot into a wall.
+* avoidence.py: The last modality adds an obstacle avoidence capability to the second modality thanks to the custom message `Avoid.msg`.
+This added feature will prevent the user to drive the robot into a wall.

 ## Running the simulation